What is In Memory?

 The Vietnam Veterans Memorial Fund is a nonprofit organization that is supported by private donors, like you.
 Your donations make it possible for us to maintain this program so critical to our efforts to promote healing and education, to hold the ceremony annually and to continue honoring many more veterans’ service and sacrifice.
 Please consider making a donation and support the In Memory program.

-Ceremony length depends on how many veterans are being honored each year.
-In 2018 we honored 345 veterans and the ceremony lasted about three hours.
-The ceremony begins promptly at 10:00am on Saturday morning.
-Plan to arrive no later than 9:45am to check in.
+The In Memory Induction Ceremony length depends on how many veterans are being honored each year.
+In 2023 we honored 566 veterans and the ceremony lasted about three hours.

 Yes, seating is provided for the ceremony.
-We will ask for you to RSVP to ensure we arrange for the proper number of chairs, but there is no reserved seating.
+We will ask for you to RSVP to ensure we arrange for the proper number of chairs.

 The buses drop off about 500 feet from the ceremony.